FatLurch/VKB_Grip_Test/README.md

 ** WHEN COMPILING THIS CODE ON ARDUINO MICRO CLONES BOARDS, YOU'LL LIKELY NEED TO SET THE BOARD TYPE TO ARDUINO LEONARDO **

 The two analog hats are mapped both as analog outputs, and as digital "buttons" for up, down, left and right.
+The flip up analog trigger is mapped as an analog button when fully clicked, and as an analog axis.

-The math for calculating the analog positions is a bit sketchy and cxould use some work.
+The math for calculating the analog positions is pretty rough and could use some work.

 Currently, grip Z twist isn't incorperated because I'm not using it in my application and I don't want to build a custom PCB and mount to interface to the pogo pins in the twist adapter.